Dumb Blonde (Avril Lavigne song): Critical reception

-"Dumb Blonde" was praised by critics.
+"Dumb Blonde" was met with mixed to negative reception, with most critics calling it "a failed attempt at a girl power anthem".
+Notably, Forbes magazine named the song the 4th worst song of 2019.
+Similarly, Callie Ahlgrim of Insider ranked "Dumb Blonde" among the worst songs of 2019, calling it "deeply uninspired" and criticizing Lavigne's decision to collaborate with Nicki Minaj.
 Brittany Spanos from Rolling Stone complimented the song's "empowerment" theme and described it as "the power pop kiss-off" track.
 Nick Levine from NME, while reviewing Head Above Water, called the song "a sassy clap-back to a man who underestimated her."
 Allison Bowsher from Much considered that the song is "the rock pop sensibilities of the early ’90s, with an infectious drum line backing and call and answer chorus that is begging to be blasted from every radio station."
 She also praised Lavigne's decision to collaborate with Minaj and said that "Minaj is the perfect collaborator for the new single, bringing her own style of bravado and badassness (we’re making it a word) that could make “Dumb Blonde” a huge hit for both artists."

 Ian Gavan, in his review for Nylon, wrote that "Dumb Blonde" was "a new feminist pep rally anthem".
 He praised commercial and public appeal of the song, as well as Minaj's rap section: "Just because she's cute and sweet, doesn't mean she incompetent".
 Lucas Villa of AXS also complimented Minaj's performance and characterized her verse as "explosive".
 Alex Darus of Alternative Press praised the overall composition and saw that "Minaj's feature feels like a perfect fit".